-NSF International Adds Former U.S. Regulator to Medical Device Certification and Training Program
+NSF Adds Former U.S. Regulator to Medical Device Certification and Training Program

-In his new role, Ruff will provide NSF International’s medical device industry clients with expert training and certification services.
+In his new role, Ruff will provide NSF’s medical device industry clients with expert training and certification services.
 His primary responsibilities will be to manage key sectors of NSF’s global medical device business and to use his expertise and resources in meeting the needs of clients.

-“Rob brings the utmost integrity and dedication to NSF International,” said Kim Trautman, Executive VP for International Medical Device Services at NSF International.
+“Rob brings the utmost integrity and dedication to NSF,” said Kim Trautman, Executive VP for International Medical Device Services at NSF.
 “With his diplomatic manner, extensive knowledge and unique expertise, he accomplishes difficult projects while maintaining collaborative working relationships with colleagues and customers alike.
 We are thrilled to welcome him aboard.”

 At the FDA, Ruff was a member of the Office of Regulatory Affairs (ORA) Medical Device Investigator Certification Board, where he assisted in the development and management of ORA’s Level II medical device investigator certification program.
 Ruff later moved to the FDA’s Center for Devices and Radiological Health, where he led an international team of subject matter experts tasked with the development, implementation and maintenance of the Medical Device Single Audit Program (MDSAP).